Appointing a property agent

 When choosing your agent:

-- read their appointment form carefully
+- read the appointment form carefully

 - consider their commissions, fees and charges.

-You should also ask about their procedures for:
+Also ask them about their procedures for:

 - handling complaints

-This form sets out:
+The form sets out:

 Their responsibilities